tiberiusferreira/rusty-ping/README.md

 ## What is it?

-This was initially a small Ping CLI application for MacOS and Linux implemented in Rust for the Cloudflare internship, but is just a fun side project.
+This was initially a small Ping CLI application for MacOS and Linux implemented in Rust for the Cloudflare internship, but now it is just a fun side project.
 It accepts a hostname or an IP address as its argument, then send ICMP "echo requests" in a loop to the target while receiving "echo reply" messages.

 It displays when a ping request, times out:
 ![Timeout](./screenshots/timeout.png "Timeout")